 So, I gave up all dairy and the next day his skin cleared up.
 A few days later, I ate a frozen pot pie, not realizing that it also had dairy in it.
 His rash came back.
 I knew that dairy was the culprit.

-I tried giving him soy formula sample that I was given when I left the hospital.
+I tried giving him soy formula.
 The first bottle went okay.
 Hours later, with the second bottle was not okay.
 He vomited all the formula minutes after feeding, and was rashy around his mouth again.
 We tried Nutramigen formula for a day, which seemed better, but not awesome and the price tag was even worse.
 Luckily, I had a friend who was an experienced mom and a local La Leche League leader.
 She gave me allergy information, and encouraged me to stick with breastfeeding and a change of my diet.

 Meals took on a new meaning for a while.
 I still fixed my husband food with dairy, and I ate things like plain green beans and plain dry baked potatoes.
 Sometimes when I wanted to shake things up, I dipped bread in spaghetti sauce.
 My husband was okay with this arrangement since it didn’t really effect him, but for me it was horrible.
 I had just spent the last few years convincing him that butter was better than margarine and whipped cream was better than cool whip, and now I sat there and watched him eat it while I went without.